Zhang-Jing-Xuan/PaperNotes/Logs.md

 ### 2022/07

 - **2022/07/01, Vendredi.**

  1. <u>Multi-View Transformer for 3D Visual Grounding(CVPR2022)</u> [[PDF]](https://arxiv.org/pdf/2204.02174.pdf) [[Code]](https://github.com/sega-hsj/MVT-3DVG)
-    - Main Idea: Two modals: Point cloud and text.
+    - Main Idea: Two models: Point cloud and text.
 Learn a multi-modal representation independent from from its sepecific single view.
 Different rotation matrixes are used for robust multi-view representation.
 Fuse features of each object with the query features.
-    - Experiments: Nr3D:55.1%, Sr3D:58.5%, Sr3D+:59.5%(SOTA) ScanRefer:40.80%(GOOD)
+    - Experiments: Nr3D: 55.1%, Sr3D: 58.5%, Sr3D+: 59.5%(SOTA) ScanRefer: 40.80%(GOOD)
     - Reproduce Notes:
         * 1 RTX 3090 takes almost 15h for Nr3D, 55.1% for Nr3D!
         * Replacing all mentions of AT_CHECK with TORCH_CHECK in ./referit3d/external_tools/pointnet2/_ext_src/src in CUDA 11.